Skip to main contentSkip to main content

 Defining moments

-The defining 'moment' of Ocon's 2019 season was arguably the of competitive racing, transforming his year into a strategic waiting game.
+The defining 'moment' of Ocon's 2019 season was arguably the absence of competitive racing, transforming his year into a strategic waiting game.
 His participation in the in-season test at Barcelona for Mercedes, where he demonstrated competitive pace, was a key indicator of his continued readiness.
 However, the most significant development came mid-season with the announcement on August 29, 2019, that he would return to a full-time race seat with Renault for the 2020 season.
 This confirmation, coming during the Belgian Grand Prix weekend, solidified his future and validated his decision to remain embedded within the F1 ecosystem, rather than seeking drives in other categories.
 It marked the successful culmination of a year spent working behind the scenes, leveraging his Mercedes connection to secure a pathway back to the grid.

 What it meant